© Unofficial Royalty 2024

 August 24, 1507 – Death of Cecily of York, Viscountess Welles, daughter of King Edward IV of England; the place of her death and burial site are uncertain, most likely she died on the Isle of Wight, England was buried at Quarr Abbey, Isle of Wight

 Cecily was the daughter of Edward IV, the first King of England from the House of York, and Elizabeth Woodville.
 In 1485, Cecily’s uncle King Richard III arranged for a marriage for Cecily to Ralph Scrope, who was much below her in status to rule out her claim to the throne.
 When Henry VII, the first Tudor king, came to the throne, Cecily’s marriage to Ralph Scrope was annulled because the marriage was not in the interests of the new Tudor dynasty.
 Cecily was married to a nobleman loyal to King Henry VII, John Welles, 1st Viscount Welles, the younger half-brother of King Henry VII’s mother Lady Margaret Beaufort.
 Cecily and John had two daughters who both died in childhood.
 After the death of her husband and daughters, Cecily returned to the court seeking comfort and protection from her older sister Elizabeth of York who had married King Henry VII.
-In addition to Elizabeth, Lady Margaret Beaufort, Henry VII’s mother, helped Cecily protect her rights to her deceased husband’s property which was claimed by his half-sisters.
+Lady Margaret Beaufort, Henry VII’s mother, helped Cecily protect her rights to her deceased husband’s property, claimed by his half-sisters.
 Cecily married Sir Thomas Kyme without the permission of King Henry VII.

 Unofficial Royalty: Cecily of York, Viscountess Welles